 During the lockdown, our physical activities have reduced.
 We get bored or stressed and develop frequent food urges.
 So diabetes patients must maintain their normal physical activities and healthy diet and also keep a check on their sugar levels with a ready stock of all needed medicines at home.

-Maintain a healthy diet as it was prior to lockdown.
+Maintain a healthy diet as it was before lockdown.
 Check how much you’re eating.
 Try reducing the consumption quantity since you’re at home with naturally less physical activities.
-At home, since food is constantly available at handy, and you may get bored or stressed, control frequent eating urges.
-Overeating will have difficulties in digestion.
+At home, since food is constantly available at hand, and you may get bored or stressed, control frequent eating urges.
+Overeating will have difficulties indigestion.

 Try avoiding in-between meals or snacks, particularly when you are sitting or lying down idle or only busy with your mobile on social media or just watching TV.
 Even if you snack, keep an eye on the kind and quantity of snacking done for compensating it with your main meal.
 It’s best to try having low-calorie drinks like lemon tea, black tea, buttermilk, etc. instead of snacks.

 Remember that your key goal must be plenty of physical activities.
-If you were used to visiting the gym or a sports club regularly or swimming or jogging in the park, all these outdoor physical activities are at hold for now during the lockdown.
-So compensate for them with enough physical movements at home like walking, aerobics, dancing, gardening, etc. If you have adequate space, try yoga, pilates, floor exercises, spot jogging and spot walking.
+If you were used to visiting the gym or a sports club regularly or swimming or jogging in the park, all these outdoor physical activities are on hold for now during the lockdown.
+To compensate for them with enough physical movements at home like walking, aerobics, dancing, gardening, etc. If you have adequate space, try yoga, pilates, floor exercises, spot jogging, and spotted walking.
 Avoid sitting for a long while.
 While browsing social media or the net on your phone or while speaking over the phone, try to walk that may also help burn some calories.

-Anxiety, panic or stress may spike up your blood sugar levels.
-It is necessary for you to avoid worrying too much about anything, especially catching this pandemic.
+Anxiety, panic, or stress may spike up your blood sugar levels.
+You must avoid worrying too much about anything, especially catching this pandemic.
 However, it’s also not the time to be complacent.
-You should follow every precautionary guideline instructed by the to prevent any risks of infections and check it from spreading further.
+You should follow every precautionary guideline instructed by them to prevent any risks of infections and check them from spreading further.
 Wash your hands from time to time and maintain social distancing for saving yourself from the pandemic.